 The Continental Superbe was also featured in that catalog.
 It was a similar model to the Continental but came spec’d with slightly higher-quality components.
 For those riders with needs beyond the world of gears, framesets were available that accommodated either geared drivetrains or fixed single speeds.

 By 1949, the Hobbs of Barbican line had expanded significantly.
-The Blue Riband found itself the centerpiece of the line, but quirkier models, such as the Blue Riband Tricycle and two different models of tandems, the Superbe and the Race Lite, added to the diversity of Hobbs’ offerings and gave various cyclists different options for their commuting or racing needs.
-Make no mistake, these models were not without practicality; with a 60 inch wheelbase and tight racing geometry, the Race Lite Tandem was a solid race bicycle aimed toward the criterium circuit.
+The Blue Riband found itself as the centerpiece of this family, but quirkier models, such as the Blue Riband Tricycle and two different models of tandems, the Superbe and the Race Lite, added to the diversity of Hobbs’ offerings and gave various cyclists different options for their commuting or racing needs.
+Make no mistake, these models were not without purpose; with a 60 inch wheelbase and tight racing geometry, the Race Lite Tandem was a solid race bicycle aimed toward the criterium circuit.

 The Criterium, a track-specific model intended for riding in velodromes, was marketed as a solid frame with a reinforced head tube to enhance both strength and aesthetics.
 As stated in the 1937 catalog, the Criterium frame was welded throughout and filed to minute perfection to improve both the looks and strength of the joints.

 By 1952, the Blue Riband came in three different models: the Continental, Professional and Championship.
 The Professional came built to the specifications of the customer, with a fancier lug design than the base Continental model.
 The Championship constituted the high-end offering, distinguishable by its scroll and spearpoint lug design.
-It, too, came customized for each buyer and rounded out the top-end of the Hobbs line.
+It, too, came customized for each buyer and helped round out the top-end of the Hobbs line.

-For the budget-minded consumer, Hobbs offered the more affordably priced Sportweight and Clubweight models, each with unique ride characteristics that made them practical for club racing, commuting or general recreational riding.
+For the budget-minded consumer, Albert Hobbs offered the more affordably priced Sportsweight and Clubweight models, each with unique ride characteristics that made them practical for club racing, commuting or general recreational riding.
 The Streamweight models came in framesets only and were built with Kromo tubing.
 They were touted as affordable frames at the same quality as higher-priced competitors.